esteven-v/NGR002/cesium/README.md

 # NGR002
-Capstone project For fall 2025
+Capstone project For fall 2025 (see README in Java docs for more information).